-It is recommended that districts and clubs establish an International Service Committee to help enhance the quality of the district's humanitarian efforts by identifying resources and experts to advise on international service projects and global grants.
-The district international service committee chair shall be concerned with promoting greater awareness of resources and strategies for project planning, implementation, identifying key local subject matter experts, and establishing direct lines of communication and accountability for all types of international service, with a special emphasis on improving global grant applications and the development of partnerships between international Rotary clubs and districts.
-The district international service committee chair will confer and cooperate with other leaders from across the district including but not limited to the district Rotary Foundation, grants subcommittee, community service, vocational service and alumni committees, to identify and promote resources for improved projects and grants.
-The district international service committee will also collaborate with district Rotaract leaders, Rotary Action Groups, the The Rotary Foundation Cadre of Technical Advisers, and other experts interested in assisting with global grant applications.
+a) Promoting greater awareness of resources and strategies for project planning, implementation, identifying key local subject matter experts, and establishing direct lines of communication and accountability for all types of international service, with a special emphasis on improving global grant applications and the development of partnerships between international Rotary clubs and districts.

+- b) Confer and cooperate with other leaders from across the district including but not limited to the district Rotary Foundation, grants subcommittee, community service, vocational service and alumni committees, to identify and promote resources for improved projects and grants. - c) Collaborate with district Rotaract representatives, Rotary Action Groups, the The Rotary Foundation Cadre of Technical Advisers, and other experts interested in assisting with project and global grant applications.

 To be effective, the district international service committee chair must have continuity of leadership and success planning.
 A district's governor-elect, in consultation with the immediate past district governor and district governor-nominee, is encouraged to appoint a past district governor, past regional Rotary Foundation coordinator, or a past assistant regional Rotary Foundation coordinator to chair this committee, to serve a term of three years without reappointment limits.
-(October 2019 Mtg., Bd.
+(April 2020 Mtg., Bd.
 Dec.
-57)
+127)

 Source: November 1985 Mtg., Bd.
 Dec.
 84. Amended by October 1988 Mtg., Bd.
 Dec.
 116; June 1990 Mtg., Bd.
 Dec.
 264; September 2011 Mtg., Bd.
 Dec.
 34; January 2015 Mtg., Bd.
 Dec.
 118; April 2016 Mtg., Bd.
 Dec.
 170; October 2018 Mtg., Bd.
 Dec.
 34; October 2019 Mtg., Bd.
 Dec.
-57
+57; April 2020 Mtg., Bd.
+Dec.
+127